Destinywaya9/QCC-Bench/README.txt

 Frontiers in Physics.
 DOI: 10.3389/fphy.2026.1758206

+This Github Release is included as a Supplemental Release within the published manuscript.

 The materials directly supporting the published work include:
 - The fixed Tensor P2 kernel implementation
 - Associated simulation workflows